-Viral Inactivation Market by testing is necessary by regulatory authorities for investigational new drug (IND) submission and is mainly critical in process development for biologicals including tissue and tissue products, stem cell products, cellular and gene therapy products, blood and blood products, and vaccine and therapeutics.
+Viral inactivation testing is necessary by regulatory authorities for investigational new drug (IND) submission and is mainly critical in process development for biologicals including tissue and tissue products, stem cell products, cellular and gene therapy products, blood and blood products, and vaccine and therapeutics.
 The major drivers for the market are rapid growth in pharmaceutical and biotechnology industries and strong trend of R&D investments in life sciences industry.

-The Global Viral Inactivation Market poised to grow at a CAGR of 12.3%, to reach $ 573.0
+The Global Viral Inactivation Market is expected to grow at a CAGR of 12.3% to reach USD 573.0 Million.